 The good news?
 You don’t need to spend a huge amount of money to solve this problem.
 It’s why vocal amps and powered monitors exist.

-Here are seven great vocal amps for singers.
+Here are the best vocal amps for singers.

 Roland CM-30 Cube Monitor/PA

-The Roland CM-30 is great for studio, stage and beyond.
+The Roland CM-30 (check price Sweetwater, Guitar Center, Amazon) is great for studio, stage and beyond.
 It’s a 6.5” coaxial, two-way speaker with a stereo preamp and 30 watts of output.
 This should give you a nice, clear and natural vocal sound.